sthitaprajna-mishra/lldnotes/Java Topics/Concurrency.md

 MyRunnableMod running
 ```

-## 3. Executors and ExecutoService
+## 3. Executors and ExecutorService

 The `Executors` class and the `ExecutorService` interface provide a framework for managing
 and controlling the execution of concurrent tasks using a pool of worker threads.